top of page

 Doctoral Researcher

 Kushagra completed B.Tech in Civil Engineering from NIT Uttarakhand and M.Tech in Structural Engineering from Birla Institute of Technology, Mesra.
-His research interests include future construction technologies, new generation building materials and carbon capture.
-At IISc, his doctoral research focuses on “Carbon Capture and Sequestration from Plastic Waste and utilization as efficient building material”.
-His hobbies include vocal singing (Sangeet Visharad), photography and cricket.
+At IISc, his doctoral research focuses on carbon utilization to develop high-performing plastic-waste based building materials.

 bottom of page